 Located at the headwaters of the Susquehanna River, Bear Pond Winery features Riesling, Concord, Niagara, and Gewurztraminer varieties.
 Check out their red, white, blush, fruit, and dessert wines along with wines from other New York State producers.
-Tastings available for walk-ins and Groups of 6 or more with advance reservations.
+Tastings are available for walk-ins and Groups of 6 or more with advance reservations.
 Starting the summer of 2020, offering gourmet cheeses to pair with your favorite flavors.

 Rustic Ridge Winery (1-2 hours) Seasonal

 Producers of sweet to dry and semi-dry white and red wines, Rustic Ridge Winery offers a varied selection of wines through its partnership with a well-established vineyard from the Finger Lakes.
-Visit for a tasting and take in the country setting, splendid views and occasional sounds of music and wood fired pizzas on the weekends.
+Visit for a tasting and take in the country setting, splendid views and occasional sounds of music, and wood-fired pizzas on the weekends.

 Pail Shop Vineyards (1-2 hours) Seasonal